Monadical-SAS/redux-time/README.md

 ### Optimization

-In our [benchmarks](https://github.com/Monadical-SAS/redux-time/blob/master/warped-time/examples/stress-test.js) `redux-time` can compute state for 100 animations in about 0.5ms.
-This means that the bottneck for computing animations is usually going to be in React and the DOM (recalculating styles, paint, etc), not `redux-time`.
+In our [benchmarks](https://monadical-sas.github.io/redux-time/examples/stress-test.html) `redux-time` takes about 0.5ms to compute the state for 100 animations.
+This means that the bottneck for animation FPS is usually going to be in React & DOM (recalculating styles, paint, etc) rather than `redux-time`, until you hit about ~2000 active animations.

 These are some great articles on optimizing react/redux code in general:
 - https://marmelab.com/blog/2017/02/06/react-is-slow-react-is-fast.html